 A book review allows students to illustrate the author’s intentions of writing the piece, as well as create a criticism of the book — as a whole.
 In other words, form an opinion of the author’s presented ideas.
-Check out this guide from EssayPro — top essay writing service to learn how to write a book review successfully.
+Check out this guide from EssayPro —to learn how to write a book review successfully.

 TABLE OF CONTENTS

 You may prosper, “what is a book review?”.
 Book reviews are commonly assigned students to allow them to show a clear understanding of the novel.
 And to check if the students have actually read the book.
 The essay format is highly important for your consideration, take a look at the book review format below.

 Book reviews are assigned to allow students to present their own opinion regarding the author’s ideas included in the book or passage.
 They are a form of literary criticism that analyzes the author’s ideas, writing techniques, and quality.
 A book analysis is entirely opinion-based, in relevance to the book.
 They are good practice for those who wish to become editors, due to the fact, editing requires a lot of criticism.

 Book Review Template

 The book review format includes an introduction, body, and conclusion.

 - Write a brief description of the novel.

 - Briefly introduce the main points of the body in your book review.

 - Avoid mentioning any opinions at this time.